 The Sequitors are the main infantry and the model with most options.

-The next ability they share with the rest of the warband is more useful because it increases the Strength of the value of this ability for the next attack (Channelled Empowerment, costing a double).
+The next ability they share with the rest of the warband increases the Strength of the value of this ability for the next attack (Channelled Empowerment, costing a Double).

-It is probably more useful for the Sequitors armed with Tempest Blade as they have Strength 4 but more attacks than their other counterparts (3 attacks or 4 in the case of the Prime).
+It is probably more useful for the Sequitors with Tempest Blade and Soulshield as they have Strength 4 but more attacks than their other counterparts (3 attacks or 4 in the case of the Prime).

-The Sequitors armed with Stormsmite Maul instead have Strength 5 but less attacks (2 or 3 in the case of the Prime, including the one with Redemption Cache).
-All these 5 models deal 2 damage on a hit and 4 on a critical.
+The Sequitors with Stormsmite Maul and Soulshield instead have Strength 5 but less attacks (2 or 3 in the case of the Prime, including the one with Redemption Cache).

-On top of that the Sequitor-Prime with Redemption Cache has access to the Quad ability of the warband, damaging every visible unit within 3” for the value of the ability.
+The Sequitor-Prime with Redemption Cache has access to a Quad ability, damaging every visible unit within 3” up to 6 wounds.

-This ability makes him the second most expensive unit in the warband (behind the Castigator Prime) but also an interesting option in case you need a Sequitor to lead your army as it has otherwise the same attributes of the Prime armed with a Maul.
+This ability makes him an interesting option in case you need a Sequitor to lead your army as it has otherwise the same attributes of the Prime armed with a Maul.

 In summary the Sequitors can be divided in 3 groups: